kse/ijvm-js/README.md

 	written before SP is decremented below it.
 A more ideal thing would be to create an idealized stack layout when changing IJVM command, while also showing the *real* stack layout (including pointers).
+- The result of the computation is only shown in the console.